aleksha/prm/README.md

 # prm

-A simple `Geant4` application to simulate features of the backup solution for an AMBER and PRES PRM runs.
+An application to simulate features of the backup solution for an AMBER and PRES PRM runs.
+It uses Geant4.
 To start type:
 ```bash
 cd # you may want to choose other directory
 git clone https://github.com/aleksha/prm.git